Kingdoms of Amalur: Re-Reckoning comes to Switch on March 16

 — Kingdoms of Amalur: Re-Reckoning (@ReckoningGame) January 19, 2021

 THQ Nordic bought the rights to the franchise in 2018 and remastered the game with Re-Reckoning, which came out last September for PlayStation 4, Xbox One, and PC.
+It was one of our favorite RPGs from 2020.

 Now that Re-Reckoning is on Switch, Kingdoms of Amalur comes to a Nintendo platform for the first time.